claralieee/Orbital-2019-Locamotive/README.md

  We also aim to provide a platform where people can share the itineraries created on our site.
 Travellers who do not have the time are able to access one easily, without having to go through the trouble of planning one themselves or visiting multiple different websites.

 ## Features
 1. Basic Website UI
 2. Homepage with a background photo of travel destinations
 3. Form to input destination, start date and end date
 4. Category Selection
-5. Destination and date input first
+5. Destination and date input
-6. Activity filter in the actual planner
+6. Activity filter
-7. Take into account the operating hours of the activity (future updates)
+7. Takes into account the operating hours of the activity (to be included)
 8. Itinerary Planner
 9. Drag and drop activities into a timetable (modular system)
-10. Day by day (each page has a maximum of 5 days)
+10. Day by day (Week View)
 11. Browsing Page
 12. To view itineraries created by other users
 13. Voting system for itineraries (upvotes)
-14. Share the itinerary you’ve created
+14. Upload img to the site for sharing
-15. To publish created itinerary
+15. Publish Itinerary with descriptions
 16. Accounts
-17. Profile page displaying the itineraries the user has published
+17. Profile page displays all user itineraries